Bank strike from September 26 deferred

 Syndicate Bank is to be merged with Canara Bank, while Allahabad Bank will be merged with Indian Bank.
 Andhra Bank and Corporation Bank will amalgamate with the Union Bank of India.

-Earlier this year, Bank of Baroda merged Vijaya Bank and Dena Bank with itself to become the second largest public sector lender.
+Earlier this year, Bank of Baroda merged Vijaya Bank and Dena Bank with itself to become the second-largest public sector lender.

 SBI had merged five of its associate banks - State Bank of Patiala, State Bank of Bikaner and Jaipur, State Bank of Mysore, State Bank of Travancore and State Bank of Hyderabad and also Bhartiya Mahila effective April 2017.